 The Enterprise is a member of the Starship Class (there are twelve of them) Registry Number NCC-1701.
 Starship Class vessels are the largest and most powerful man-made ships in space.

 You can disagree with me.
 I don’t think you can disagree with Gene Roddenberry.

 Walter Matthew Jefferies designed the Enterprise.
-The Making of Star Trek, first published in 1968, includes Jefferies’ renderings of the Enterprise, the bridge, the hangar deck, the shuttlecraft and the Klingon battle cruiser.
+The Making of Star Trek includes Jefferies’ renderings of the Enterprise, the bridge, the hangar deck, the shuttlecraft and the Klingon battle cruiser.